CHC Helikopter Service Flight 241: Emergency response

+At 11:55, local police in Bergen received multiple reports of a helicopter crash and initiated a full emergency response.
+At 11:59, the Joint Rescue Coordination Centre at Sola was notified by Avinor (Norway’s state-owned operator of civil airports and air navigation services) and began coordinated alerting.
+At 12:02, Bergen fire service mobilized divers and issued a full emergency alarm.
+By 12:09, the first fire and ambulance units had arrived at the crash site, 14 minutes after the initial report.
+At 12:10, additional fire service boats with divers were dispatched.
+At 12:23, the police incident commander arrived on scene, and military units were mobilized.
+At 12:32, the rescue vessel K.G.
+Jebsen reached the area and began search operations.
+At 12:33, police established an on-site command post, and additional fire and military vessels arrived between 12:44 and 12:45.
+At 14:03, health authorities terminated the rescue operation, concluding that there were no survivors..

 Crew and passengers

 On its final flight the aircraft was carrying eleven passengers and two pilots.
 Authorities confirmed that eleven of the people on board were Norwegian, with one British passenger and one Italian crew member.
 The eleven passengers were employees of six different companies: Halliburton (four employees); Aker Solutions (three); and one employee each of Statoil, Schlumberger, Welltec and Karsten Moholt.
 On 2 May the names of all the crash victims were released.